Do Blind Snakes Share Your Garden?

 They eat ants and termites - for this reason alone, they really should be prized.
 And while, as I said, they are harmless, they do possess one neat trick that might just startle the unwary into letting go - some have a spike in the tail.
 Which they use if feeling threatened.

-Well, when I say spike - it felt a little ticklish - but to smaller animals or a well aimed stab delivered to a sensitive snout, it could be pretty effective.
+Well, when I say spike - it felt a little ticklish - but to smaller animals, a well aimed stab delivered to a sensitive snout could be pretty effective.
 Like many snakes, they will also release a pungent odour from their anal glands in an attempt to convince would-be predators of their less than suitable snack appeal.

 Ramphotyphlops?